 5. Kim from The Celebration Shoppe also made a cake topper, but using a really trendy script design for her ice cream party.
 Script cake toppers are really expensive, so being able to create a custom one for your next party is a money-saving idea.
 And, it’s made from Cricut Chipboard, so it’s really stable, even with the small details.

-6. Wood signs are all the rage right now–how about create an OVERSIZE one using your Cricut Maker and Knife Blade for your next party?
+6. Wood signs are all the rage right now–how about creating an OVERSIZE one using your Cricut Maker and Knife Blade for your next party?
 Whipperberry shows you how to do just that in her Soda Shop party post.
 Creating something larger than the size of the Cricut mat is one of the many things that let you take your Cricut crafting to the next level.

 7. We can’t get enough Llamas!
 Giggles Galore used the Maker’s ability to cut TONS of fabric materials without backing to create this banner for her party: